DanielThurau/atlas-rb-tree/README.md

 This project is a Rust implementation of the Red-black Tree data structure as described in __Introduction to Algorithms 4th edition__.
-You Could call this a "textbook implementation".
+You could call this a "textbook implementation".

 A Red-black Tree is a kind of self-balancing binary search tree.
 Each node of the tree has an extra bit for denoting the color